Minecraft-AMS/Carpet-AMS-Addition/website/source/en_us/Rules_en/index.md

 ## customBlockUpdateSuppressor

-Customize a block to be an update suppressor.

-The `amsUpdateSuppressionCrashFix `rule will also be enabled when it is opened

-Not all blocks can be set as update suppressor.
+Customize a block to be an update suppressor (Not all blocks can be set as update suppressor).

-To disable/enable forced startup, use the following command:

-/amsUpdateSuppressionCrashFixForceMode true/false

 Command format:

 /carpet customBlockUpdateSuppressor minecraft:BlockName

+Use the following command to control whether the "amsUpdateSuppressionCrashFix" rule is automatically enabled when this rule is enabled:

+/amsUpdateSuppressionCrashFixForceMode true/false

 - Type: `boolean`